IMOitself/hunterexam/README.md

 ## ▶️ How to Run

-once downloaded, on your Terminal (VS Code or Termux or other IDE):
+once downloaded, on the same Terminal:

 ### Run `Main.java`